opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 @warning
 - Following these steps will make your Linux environment a little dirty.
   If possible, it is better to use VMs or Container(e.g. Docker).
-- This tutorial expects host and target uses same ubuntu version.
+- This tutorial expects host and target uses same Ubuntu version.
    Do not use/mix different versions for external library dependency.
   - Good: Host and Target are 23.04.
   - Good: Host and Target are 23.10.
   - Not Good: Host is 23.04, and Target is 23.10.
   - Not Good: Host is 23.10, and Target is 23.04.
-- This tutorial may be able to use for debian(and Raspberry Pi OS).
+- This tutorial may be able to use for Debian(and Raspberry Pi OS).
   Please make any necessary changes.

 Download tools